-Convincing facts about the need for more higher quality early childhood education programs began emerging from different research studies before President Barack Obama took the lead and shined a national spotlight on the problem in 2013.
-Disturbing statistics from the Organisation for Economic Co-operation and Development (OECD)* revealed that the U.S. ranks 28th out of 38 countries regarding its share of 4-year-olds enrolled in early childhood education programs.
-Further, just 3 in 10 4-year-olds are enrolled in high-quality programs that prepare them with the skills they need for kindergarten.
+Convincing facts about the need for more higher quality early childhood education programs began emerging from different research studies before President Barack Obama took the lead and shined a national spotlight on the problem.
+Statistics from the Organisation for Economic Co-operation and Development (OECD)1, updated in 2017 shows that the U.S. ranks 29th out of 36 countries regarding its share of 4-year-olds enrolled in early childhood education programs.

 Decades of research shows that the young brain develops rapidly and is shaped by early experiences and interactions.
 These research-based findings directly inform the techniques and methods early childhood educators utilize to assess, intervene, and teach developmentally delayed preschoolers.
 Numerous studies indicate that early intervention is extremely important for children’s developmental progress in many areas.

-Specifically, the latest data from the Duke Center for Child and Family Policy revealed that high-quality early childhood education initiatives like North Carolina’s Smart Start and More at Four programs “significantly reduced the likelihood of special education placement in the third grade—by 39%—resulting in considerable cost savings to the state.”‡ Early childhood special education professionals are in a position to implement the latest evidence-based research findings and improve their effectiveness teaching preschoolers with special needs.
+Specifically, 2015 data from the Duke Center for Child and Family Policy revealed that high-quality early childhood education initiatives like North Carolina’s Smart Start and More at Four programs “significantly reduced the likelihood of special education placement in the third grade—by 39%—resulting in considerable cost savings to the state.”4 Early childhood special education professionals are in a position to implement the latest evidence-based research findings and improve their effectiveness teaching preschoolers with special needs.

 Graduates of early childhood education degree programs like a PhD in Education with a specialization in Early Childhood Special Education gain scholarly research experience by designing, implementing, and assessing the findings of an original research project related to early childhood special education.
 With this intensive training, doctoral students can apply research-based strategies on the job to improve data, decision-making, support, and services for children with exceptionalities.